 How to Register an NGO in India with Vakilsearch

 Registering an NGO in India is quick, easy, and can be done online with Vakilsearch in 3 simple steps:

 - Right Entity Selection – We address all your queries about entity selection and guide you to choose the most appropriate one.

 - Online Paperwork – We help you get the entire process of filing and registration completed.

 - Registration – We will register the NGO and handle all the formalities (Trust Act, Society Registrations Act or the Companies Act, depending on the entity chosen).

-You can start an NGO if you are planning to help society and bring a transformation in it.
+You can start up a NGO if you are planning to help society and bring a transformation in it.
 To start an NGO, there is a need for huge commitment and self-motivated individuals.
-Therefore, there is a greater need for NGOs in the society to form the establishment which can help the people when in need and spread information for their betterment.
+Therefore, there is a greater need for NGOs in the society to form an establishment which can help the people when in need and spread information for their betterment.

 - NGO Registration Methods in India